 [If you’re thinking about hurting yourself, please call the National Suicide Prevention Lifeline at 1-800-273-8255 or visit suicidepreventionhotline.org to live chat with someone.
 Help is out there.
 You are not alone.]

 This story was submitted to Love What Matters by Courteney Vidal.
-You can follow her journey on Instagram.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email subscribe for our best stories.